2020s in military history: Western Sahara

 In November 2020, the Polisario Front considered Morocco had broken a 30-year truce and attacked Moroccan forces in Western Sahara as part of the Western Sahara conflict, leading to the Second Western Sahara War.

 Americas

 United States

 The United States formally withdrew from the Treaty on Open Skies on November 22, 2020.

+Venezuela

+After a military buildup in the Caribbean in 2025, the second Trump administration launched airstrikes on Caracas and captured Venezuelan president Nicolás Maduro as part of Operation Absolute Resolve on January 3, 2026.

+Greenland

+In response to US President Trump's threats of invasion or annexation of Greenland, Denmark launched Operation Arctic Endurance in 2026, with multiple European countries sending troops to the island.

 Asia-Pacific

 Afghanistan

 On February 29, 2020, the United States and the Taliban signed a peace agreement in Doha, Qatar, officially titled the Agreement for Bringing Peace to Afghanistan.
 The provisions of the deal include the withdrawal of all American and NATO troops from Afghanistan, a Taliban pledge to prevent al-Qaeda from operating in areas under Taliban control, and talks between the Taliban and the Afghan government.
 The United States agreed to an initial reduction of its force level from 13,000 to 8,600 by July 2020, followed by a full withdrawal within 14 months if the Taliban keeps its commitments.
 The United States also committed to closing five military bases within 135 days, and expressed its intent to end economic sanctions on the Taliban by August 27, 2020.
 The deal was supported by China, Russia and Pakistan, although it did not involve the government of Afghanistan.

 Despite the peace agreement between the U.S. and the Taliban, insurgent attacks against the Afghan Armed Forces and the various forces of Afghanistan's Ministry of the Interior (together known in U.S. terms as the Afghan National Defense and Security Forces) were reported to have surged.
 In the 45 days after the agreement (between 1 March and 15 April 2020), the Taliban conducted more than 4,500 attacks in Afghanistan, which showed an increase of more than 70% as compared to the same period in the previous year.
 More than 900 Afghan security forces were killed in the period, up from about 520 in the same period a year earlier.
 Meanwhile, because of a significant reduction in the number of offensives and airstrikes by Afghan and U.S. forces against the Taliban due to the agreement, Taliban casualties dropped to 610 in the period down from about 1,660 in the same period a year earlier.
 On 22 June 2020, Afghanistan reported its "bloodiest week in 19 years," during which 291 members of the Afghan National Defense and Security Forces (ANDSF) were killed and 550 others wounded in 422 attacks carried out by the Taliban.
 At least 42 civilians, including women and children, were also killed and 105 others wounded by the Taliban across 18 provinces.
 During the week, the Taliban kidnapped 60 civilians in the central province of Daykundi.